 COMMON NAME (lbs ai/acre) TRADE NAME (product rate/acre) WEEDS CONTROLLED TURFGRASS USE COMMENTS foramsulfuron + halosulfuron + thiencarbazone-methyl (0.038 to 0.121 lb) Tribute Total 61WDG (1 to 3.2 oz) Early crabgrass, goosegrass plus many annual broadleaf weeds, sedges/kyllinga, Poa, ryegrass, fescue clumps, tropical signalgrass, dallisgrass suppression.
 Bermudagrass Zoysiagrass For dallisgrass & tropical signalgrass suppression, late summer (Sept.
 Oct.) treatments are best.
 Two applications at the high rate, 30 days apart are needed.
 Repeat for at least 1 additional year.
 Good soil moisture at the time of treatment is needed.
 Additional spot treatments at 0.073 oz/gallon water can be applied.
 Spray to wet and add ammonium sulfate (21-0-0 at 1.5 lb product/ acre to increase control.
 Treat no more than 1⁄2 of the total area.
+For dallisgrass suppression, tank-mix (up to 0.11 oz) with foramsulfuron (Revolver 0.19L) at 2 fl oz per gallon water.
+Spot treat in late summer, repeat in 14 days.
 Add MSO or NIS at 0.25% v/v.
 Sulfonylurea, sulfonylaminocarbonyl triazolinone. flumioxazin (0.375 lbs) SureGuard 51WDG (12 oz/acre) Winter annual broadleaf weeds, preemergence crabgrass Dormant bermudagrass A contact product for dormant bermudagrass for rapid nonselective winter annual broadleaf control with subsequent preemergence crabgrass control.
 Best winter annual broadleaf control is with early winter (Nov. & Dec.) applications.
 Best preemergence crabgrass control are with late winter applications.
 Allow 8 weeds after application before seeding or sodding.
 A 15-ft nontreated buffer is suggested adjacent bentgrass if the area is severely sloped &/or saturated soil is treated.
 BroadStar 0.25G is a granular formulation.
-Dicarboximide herbicide. penoxsulam (0.01 to 0.06 lbs) LockUp + others Broadleaf weeds including FL Betony, ground ivy, chickweed, oxalis, bittercress, pigweed, killings, broadleaf plantain, most warm- & cool-season grasses except bahiagrass, fairways & roughs only A granular postemergence broadleaf herbicides that will be custom blended by distributors.
-Depending on the formulation, the medium rate will be $0.03$ lbs ai/acre applied twice, 4 weeks apart.
-Will be mixed with dicamba or $2,4$ -D + dicamba.
+Dicarboximide herbicide. penoxsulam (0.01 to 0.06 lbs) LockUp + others Broadleaf weeds including FL Betony, ground ivy, chickweed, oxalis, bittercress, pigweed, killings, broadleaf plantain, Most warm- & cool-season grasses except bahiagrass, fairways & roughs only A granular postemergence broadleaf herbicides that will be custom blended by distributors.
+Depending on the formulation, the medium rate will be 0.03 lbs ai/acre applied twice, 4 weeks apart.
+Will be mixed with dicamba or 2,4-D + dicamba.
 Sapphire will be a liquid formulation of penoxsulam available only in the Western USA specifically for English daisy control. pyraflufen-ethyl (0.00097 to 0.0055 lbs) Octane 0.177L (0.7 to 4 oz) Broadleaf weeds including dandelion, henbit, chickweed, clovers, knotweed, spurges, wild garlic and many others.
 Often an additive with other broadleaf herbicides to provide broader weed control spectrum and to hasten results.
 Bentgrass Bermudagrass Centipedegrass Fine Fescue Kentucky bluegrass Ryegrass Tall Fescue Zoysiagrass Safe on most warm- and cool-season turfgrasses.
 Use rate is 0.7 to 2.5 fl.oz./acre when in tank mix combinations with other broadleaf herbicides; 1 to 4 fl oz per acre if used alone.
 Weed control spectrum increases when tank-mixed with 2,4-D, dicamba, MCPA, triclopyr, fluroxypyr, and various combination of these.
 Do not apply to golf course tees or greens or to desirable carpetgrass or clovers.
 Do not use on newly seeded turfgrasses until they are established.
 Treated areas may be seeded or overseeded 1 day following application.
 Avoid drift onto ornamentals, trees, and shrubs.
 Professional use only.